KDE/digikam-doc/asset_management/organize_find.rst

 Do you still remember the times before GPS?
 When you would find your way to another city without navigation system?
 Wasn't the earth a dull blue ball before GoogleEarth?
 Well then, with images, the train of spatial representation is running at cruising speed alright.

 A few cameras have a GPS receiver built-in, the images come tagged with 3-dimensional coordinates.
 And with almost any GPS device you're able to extract a trace (of course the receiver needs to be switched-on and carried with you whilst taking the photographs, and for good matching the camera time must be accurately set) and save it onto a computer.
 You have to store it in GPX format, that's easily done with `gpsbabel <https://www.gpsbabel.org/>`_, gpsman and other tools.

 You then can automatically match a whole bunch of photos with that track using digiKam.
 The coordinates are written into the JFIF part of JPG files (settings choice) and into the database. digiKam will enable searches based on locations and coordinates, you can create virtual albums of geographical areas!
 In the right sidebar under the metadata tab you'll find your image located on a local zoom of the world map.
 A further click brings on anyone of several mapping services on the web, zooming in on details.
 Even if you don't have a GPS trace you can geo-tag multiple images with a geo-editor.
 Just navigate on the map to the spot of shooting and click to fix it as a geo-tag.

 .. figure:: images/dam_reverse_geocoding.webp
     :alt:
     :align: center

-    digiKam Editing Geolocation and Processing Reverse Geocoding with OpenStreetMap
+    digiKam Editing Geolocation and Processing :ref:`Reverse Geocoding <geoeditor_reverse>` with OpenStreetMap

 The possibilities of exploiting this geolocation are already innumerable and will become pervasive in the future.
 I'm sure one day not too far away we can revisit in a virtual reality our travels through geo-tagged pictures.
 The digiKam features include :ref:`exporting to KML files <geoeditor_kmlexport>` that can be opened by GoogleEarth (which in turn will show the photos on their shooting site), exporting to Piwigo, Google Photo, Flickr etc. with OpenStreetMap viewer and more.